rt2zz/redux-owl/README.md

 # Redux Owl
 Redux One Way Linking

 This is a simple method for supporting offline sync.
 When two way concurrency such as scuttlebutt/CRDT is not possible (e.g. third party api's) or is not desired (complexity), this is a simple alternative.

 The basic concept is, try to execute the action, on failure add it to a retry queue.
 Every so often process the retry queue until success is achieved.

-Redux owl only depends on redux, but you will also need to suppor the following
+To function properly your app will also need to support the following:
 - State persistence ([redux-persist](https://github.com/rt2zz/redux-persist) or [redux-localstorage](https://github.com/elgerlambert/redux-localstorage))
 - Side effects are triggered by actions ([redux-remotes](https://github.com/rt2zz/redux-remotes) or [other middleware](https://github.com/rackt/redux/blob/master/examples/real-world/middleware/api.js))